swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-vc.md

 }
 ``

-7 Claims Path Pointer
+7 Claims Path Pointer<br>
 7.2.
-Semantics for ISO mdoc-based credentials
+Semantics for ISO mdoc-based credentials<br>
-ISO mdoc-based credentials are NOT SUPPORTED
+ISO mdoc-based credentials are NOT SUPPORTED<br>

-8. Response
+8. Response<br>
-Response type MUST be vp_token
+Response type MUST be vp_token<br>
-Response mode MUST be direct_post.jwt.
+Response mode MUST be direct_post.jwt.<br>
-The usage of encryption MUST be enforced.
+The usage of encryption MUST be enforced.<br>

-8.4 Transaction Data
+8.4 Transaction Data<br>
-Transaction Data is NOT SUPPORTED and SHOULD NOT be used in this swiss-profile version.
+Transaction Data is NOT SUPPORTED and SHOULD NOT be used in this swiss-profile version.<br>

 8.5 Error Response
 - invalid_scope is NOT SUPPORTED